High Tide (HITI)

 Mayank Mahajan, Chief Financial Officer

-Mayank Mahajan joined High Tide Inc. as Chief Financial Officer effective May 1, 2024.
-He brings over 15 years of expertise across financial services, technology, manufacturing, trading, and leasing.
-His notable accomplishments include overseeing M&A and business integration, debt and equity raises, and leading corporate governance initiatives.
-Before joining High Tide, Mr. Mahajan worked with Everyday People Financial Corp, Metamaterial Inc., Jubilant Bhartiya Group, Genpact, and S.P.
+Mayank Mahajan joined High Tide as Chief Financial Officer in May 2024.
+He brings over 15 years of expertise from diverse sectors including financial services, technology, manufacturing, trading, and leasing.
+Prior to High Tide, Mr. Mahajan held positions at Everyday People Financial Corp, Metamaterial Inc., Jubilant Bhartiya Group (Canada, India and USA), Genpact, and S.P.
 Nagrath & Co.
-He is a registered Chartered Professional Accountant in Canada, a Certified Public Accountant in the United States, and a Chartered Accountant in India.
+He is a Chartered Professional Accountant in Canada, a Certified Public Accountant in the United States, and a Chartered Accountant in India.
+His experience includes overseeing mergers and acquisitions, business integration, debt and equity raises, and leading corporate governance initiatives.

 Aman Sood, Chief Operating Officer

-Omar Khan, Chief Communications and Public Affairs Officer
+Omar Yar Khan, Chief Communications and Public Affairs Officer

-Omar Khan is the Chief Communications and Public Affairs Officer at High Tide.
-He joined the company in January 2021 as Senior Vice President of Corporate and Public Affairs.
-Mr. Khan is a seasoned cannabis industry professional, having previously served as the National Cannabis Sector Lead for a leading global communications firm.
-He has over 20 years of experience as a political and communications strategist in Canadian federal and provincial politics, including serving as Chief of Staff to several Ontario Ministers.
-He has a diverse policy background in healthcare, economics, regulatory affairs, and labor relations.
+Omar Yar Khan is High Tide's Chief Communications and Public Affairs Officer, a role he was promoted to in January 2023.
+He initially joined High Tide in January 2021 as Senior Vice President of Corporate and Public Affairs.
+A seasoned cannabis industry professional, Mr. Khan previously served as the National Cannabis Sector Lead for a leading global communications firm (Hill+Knowlton Strategies).
+He possesses over 20 years of experience as a political and communications strategist in Canadian federal and provincial politics, including serving as Chief of Staff in various Ontario Ministries.
+He has actively worked with licensed cannabis producers and retailers to influence public policy changes and build corporate profiles.

 AI Analysis | Feedback